Agriculture weather data elements in the Timeline Weather API

-The Timeline Weather API includes elements that are designed for use by the agricultural, farming and horticultural industries.
+The Timeline Weather API includes weather data for agriculture.
+These agricultural weather elements that are designed for use by the agricultural, farming and horticultural industries.
 These elements are designed to providing weather data that influence those who grow plants or raise livestock.

 green grass field at daytime